csiro-robotics/dynamixel_interface/dynamixel_controller/readme.md

 3. In the top level launch file for your robot:
 	- launch the file created in step 2 BEFORE launching any higher level controllers

+4. During operation:

+	- The controller communicates using the sensor_msgs::JointState message.
+	- Current joint states are published to /joint_states
+	- Commands should be sent to /desired_joint_states

+	A note on units:
+	- Positions are in radians
+	- Velocities are in radians/second
+	- Efforts are a decimal fraction of the maximum torque for each servo